-Appointments and resignations
+Recent appointments and resignations

-On March 31, 2024, subsequent to the year ended February 29, 2024, Ian Harris stepped down as Chief Operating Officer and Vice-President of Engineering.
-He will continue to oversee completion of the ongoing Preliminary Economic Assessment and related engineering studies as a consultant to the Company.
+On March 31, 2024, Ian Harris stepped down as Chief Operating Officer and Vice-President of Engineering.
+He continued services as a consultant in order to oversee the completion of the Preliminary Economic Assessment and related engineering studies (see news release dated October 16, 2024).